Club des Cent

 The Club des Cent ("Club of One Hundred") brings together distinguished gastronomes such as Curnonsky, Henri Gault, Christian Millau and Doyon.
 This club is also known as the Compagnons de Cocagne.

 As its name indicates, the Club has exactly one hundred official members.
 In addition, there are a few trainees, as well as foreign and honorary members.
 Founded in 1912 by Louis Forest, the club engages in various activities focused on gastronomy.
-The members meet weekly, every Thursday from 12:30pm to 2:30pm precisely, usually at Maxim's on rue Royale in Paris.
+The members meet weekly, every Thursday from 12:30pm to 2:30pm precisely, formerly at Maxim's on rue Royale in Paris.
 In addition to the weekly meals, foreign trips are also organized.

 Around 2011, the Club des Cent (club of 100) club decided to move its general assembly to another restaurant than Maxim's, shocking the press, as they'd been at Maxim's for a long time.

 Description

 Tradition dictates that a "Brigadier" take care of every aspect of the meal; each week a different member holds the office of Brigadier.
 At the end of each meeting, an assessment is made of the quality of the meal.
 These meetings are exclusive to the members, but two events per year are open to friends and spouses, the Spring Dinner and the Ceremony for the General Assembly.
 Every year, the Club des Cent crowns two chefs and offers them a certificate, considered quite prestigious in the world of gastronomy.
 Once a year, the members of the Club are given a ranking.